Blog

 Active from: 1 April 2026

-For workers aged 18-20 inclusive, the rate will increase by £0.85 to £10.85 per hour, while the 16-17 inclusive bracket is increasing by £0.45 to £8.00 per hour.
-Finally, the apprentice rate will now be £0.45 higher, bringing its total to £8.00 per hour.
+For workers aged 18-20 inclusive, the rate increases by £0.85 to £10.85 per hour, while the 16-17 inclusive bracket increases by £0.45 to £8.00 per hour.
+Finally, the apprentice rate is now £0.45 higher, bringing its total to £8.00 per hour.

 Employers must ensure pay rates are compliant from the effective date, including where salary sacrifice arrangements or deductions may impact minimum wage calculations.